braithw8/Emergosphere/README.md

   * A simple plotting of effect or oscillator parameters against one another on an xy cartesian plane that creates interesting possibilities of parametric control.
 * **_reacTable_**
   * A synthesizer and sequencer that explores the table top space, creating performance and composition through touch and the placement of objects on the surface.
+ ## Papers of Interest
+* N. Feehan, “Audio orienteering — navigating an invisible terrain,” in Proceedings of the international conference on new interfaces for musical expression, Pittsburgh, PA, United States, 2009, pp. 161-162.
+* L. Kessous, “Bi-manual mapping experimentation, with angular fundamental frequency control and sound color navigation,” in Proceedings of the international conference on new interfaces for musical expression, Dublin, Ireland, 24-26 May, 2002 2002, pp. 113-114.
+* M. Kallionpää, C. Greenhalgh, A. Hazzard, D. M. Weigl, K. R. Page, and S. Benford, “Composing and realising a game-like performance for disklavier and electronics,” in Proceedings of the international conference on new interfaces for musical expression, Copenhagen, Denmark, 2017, pp. 464-469.
+* S. Smallwood, “Locus sono: a listening game for nime,” in Proceedings of the international conference on new interfaces for musical expression, Copenhagen, Denmark, 2017, pp. 491-492.
+* M. Huberth and C. Nanou, “Notation for 3D motion tracking controllers: a gametrak case study,” in Proceedings of the international conference on new interfaces for musical expression, Brisbane, Australia, 2016, pp. 96-105.
+* A. Sa, “Repurposing video game software for musical expression: a perceptual approach,” in Proceedings of the international conference on new interfaces for musical expression, London, United Kingdom, 2014, pp. 331-334.
+R. Hamilton, “Sonifying game-space choreographies with udkosc,” in Proceedings of the international conference on new interfaces for musical expression, Daejeon, Republic of Korea, 2013, pp. 446-449.
+* C. Ariza, “The dual-analog gamepad as a practical platform for live electronics instrument and interface design,” in Proceedings of the international conference on new interfaces for musical expression, Ann Arbor, Michigan, 2012.
+* K. Headlee, T. Koziupa, and D. Siwiak, “Sonic virtual reality game : how does your body sound ?,” in Proceedings of the international conference on new interfaces for musical expression, Sydney, Australia, 2010, pp. 423-426.
+* A. Dolphin, “Spiralset : a sound toy utilizing game engine technologies,” in Proceedings of the international conference on new interfaces for musical expression, Pittsburgh, PA, United States, 2009, pp. 56-57.